lsst-sitcom/sitcomtn-155/index.rst

 Procedure - Starting Observations
 =================================

-#. **Prior authorization for AuxTel eyepiece observations from SITCOM management is mandatory.**
+#. **Prior authorization for AuxTel eyepiece observations from Kevin Reil, Sandrine Thomas or Roberto Tighe is mandatory.**

 #.
 Ensure the mandatory PPE is worn before entering the AuxTel building.